NC Suzuki Institute @ ECU

 Technique Class (B Class) - This is a group of approximately 16 students and 1 teacher.
 All of the students are playing repertoire within a few pieces of each other and will cover specific technical issues common to all students at this level.

 Repertory Group (C Class) - This is a large group of students and 1 teacher.
 This is usually all of the students studying in the same Suzuki book.

 Orchestra - All students age 7 and older are assigned to an orchestra.
 Orchestras concentrate on music reading skills and orchestral techniques.
 The North Carolina Suzuki Institute orchestras are organized primarily by age.

 Movement Class - All students age 6 and younger are assigned to a Movement or Dalcroze class.
 These classes focus on rhythmic movement and general music knowledge.

-Violin: Mozart: Concerto in A major
+Violin: Mozart: Concerto No. 4 in D Major, 1st movement

 Chamber Music - Students who are 13 and older or in Book 6 and above can choose to participate in a string quartet or other chamber music ensemble coached by NCSI faculty.
 These groups are organized according to age and repertoire level.